 San Bernardino Valley College has reorganized their technology organizational structure.
 Whereas before they had four technology support specialist IIs reporting to different Deans, they now have a Campus Director of Technology Services to whom all technology staff report.

-New job descriptions have been created for the Campus Directors of Technology Services at both colleges which includes a dual reporting relationship to the college presidents and the Director of District Computing Services.
+New job descriptions have been created for the Campus Directors of Technology Services at both colleges, which includes a dual reporting relationship to the college presidents and the Director of District Computing Services.

 A DETS Management Team has been created in which all IT Managers meet bi-weekly for half-day planning and brain storming sessions.